brandon-leduc/d2WhisperMonitor/README.md

 ** You'll need to enable less secure as per apps: https://help.dreamhost.com/hc/en-us/articles/115001719551-Troubleshooting-GMAIL-SMTP-authentication-errors
 * Edit the app.config per below
 * Build the application
+* run it(there's no UI).
+* Open Project diablo 2 to the chat window.
+You should now get an email for a whisper.
-* run it(there's no UI). to kill the app just use task manager.
+* If you want to stop the application just use task manager.

 App.config settings:
 * senderAddress: the email address you send emails from. has to be a gmail